buckbaskin/formak/docs/designs/cpp_library_for_model_evaluation.md

 9. Write up successes, retro of what changed (so I can check for this in future designs)

 ## Post Review

+### 2023-04-05

+This deisgn took way longer to implement than I'd hoped.
+I'm going to instead aim for designs that should take about a month and then review after the fact.
+In this case, I'm off by a factor of 3...

+#### Design Changes - Code

+- Complete rewrite of C++ interface for EKF
+- Implementation patterns for EKF
+- Iterated on multiple code patterns for generating C++
+- Long list of TODOs for internal improvements but shipping for now
+- C++ stats header
+- Not using common subexpression elimination yet for C++ generation
+- Skipped EKF math for probability of each reading
+- Added new checks for "model collapse" to zero covariance with sympy solve (nonlinsolve)
+- Changed of process noise definition to match process definition with keys instead of indexing
+- Refactored for common functions across py/cpp, model/EKF
+- Spent lots of time making generated whitespace look nicer
+- Never found a satisfying mix of Jinja template vs Python codegen

+#### Design Changes - Tooling

+- docs diff for Github Actions
+- precommit as a tool
+- bazel rule to automate C++ generation
+- py modernize tooling
+	- format strings
+	- yield from

+#### Some Things I Learned I Didn't Know

+- C++ toolchains in bazel
+- Managing Docker containers and cleanup doing edit-run-observe-kill loop
+- clang-tidy in bazel
+- Mental model of bazel